microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraAuditSignInLog.md

 ---
-title: Get-EntraAuditSignInLogs
+title: Get-EntraAuditSignInLog
-description: This article provides details on the Get-EntraAuditSignInLogs command.
+description: This article provides details on the Get-EntraAuditSignInLog command.

 ms.topic: reference